rthrash/modAI/README.md

 ## Costs

-**OpenAI API credits must be purchased for this Extra to work.** Find costs for the various models at https://openai.com/api/pricing/.
+**OpenAI API credits must be purchased for this Extra to work with Image models.** Find costs for the various models at https://openai.com/api/pricing/.

+Google Gemini offeres a variety of free options with limits: https://ai.google.dev/pricing

+Anthropic’s API pricing is here: https://www.anthropic.com/pricing#anthropic-api

 To learn more about maanging cost, make sure to use the most optimal models for the type of content you expect your prompts to generate.
 For example, [1000 tokes is roughly equal to 750 words](https://platform.openai.com/docs/guides/production-best-practices#text-generation); make sure the [model you choose](https://platform.openai.com/docs/guides/model-selection) is the right one for the job at hand.